What is a point-of-sale system?

 Retail and restaurants may need additional peripherals such as:

 - A barcode scanner

 - A customer-facing screen

 - A kitchen printer

 - A kiosk

 How many register terminals does each location require?

 The number of registers, or POS terminals, that each location requires depends on the specific needs of your business.
 A single POS terminal may be enough for small and new businesses, but you may want to add more if your business is busy and you need to reduce wait times.

-There are multiple factors in achieving PCI compliance, including the POS system and credit card processing service you use, whether your business stores cardholder data, and whether your network and internet connection are secure.
-Your credit card processor can help you with PCI compliance; you will likely need to complete an annual PCI self-assessment questionnaire and may also need to submit to system scans.
+There are multiple factors involved with PCI compliance, including the POS system and credit card processing service you use, whether your business stores cardholder data, and whether your network and internet connection are secure.
+Your credit card processor can help you with PCI compliance; you will likely need to complete an annual PCI self-assessment questionnaire, and you may need to submit to system scans.